sychan/kb_sdk_docs/source/index.rst

 * Gain more credit and citations from a growing user community
 * Reference stats and examples of how people use your tools

-To develop apps, start by obtaining a free KBase user account and applying for a KBase developer account by going to https://accounts.kbase.us/index.php?tpl=request_identity.tpl.
+To develop apps, start by obtaining a free KBase user account and applying for a KBase developer account by going to |accounts_link|.
 If you are a US citizen, your account should be created within a few days.
 For foreign nationals, it may take several weeks (and, in a few cases, you may not be able to get a developer account).
 Non-US citizens will be asked for additional information in order to process their application.
 Once your account is approved, contact us with your username and ask to be added to the developer list.

 .. toctree::
     :caption: Intro